1894 Georgia Tech football team: Game summaries

 Georgia Tech was outmatched from the very beginning due to Auburn's size and energy and the absence of McRae, one of its best players, and never came closer than thirty yards of Auburn's goal.
 The papers said that the Tech players were "not in any shape to play football; they were not in training and had received insufficient coaching".
 Ironically, Dutch Dorsey, Georgia Tech's coach and a former Auburn player, served as one of the referees.

-From the start, Georgia Tech was unable to gain much ground against the Auburn line and fumbling allowed Auburn to takeover on offense with good field position.
+From the start, Georgia Tech was unable to gain much ground against the Auburn line and fumbling allowed Auburn to take over on offense with good field position.
 Auburn scored several touchdowns quickly and easily.
 The Tech defense was exhausted and George Forrest was forced to call for a substitute.
 W. H. Camp and Charley Hill soon followed.
 By the end of the first half, Auburn was winning 40-0.

 The teams agreed to reduce the second half down to twenty-five minutes.
 Auburn continued where it left off, achieve very long runs around the ends, one of them going for seventy yards.
 Auburn scored another 54 points in the second half, winning the game by a total of 94-0, having scored sixteen touchdowns and fifteen goals.
 The game marks the largest defeat in Georgia Tech's history.

 Following the embarrassing loss to Auburn and the subsequent ridicule in local papers, Georgia Tech found itself in poor shape.
 The team was no longer receiving regular coaching or training and needed its next game to be a financial success in order to refit the program for the next season.
 They had asked Georgia to only play undergraduates in their upcoming Thanksgiving game on November 22, and when Georgia declined, the game was called off entirely.
 After the cancellation, Tech scheduled a game with officers at Fort McPherson, instead.
 Fort McPherson was coached by Leonard Wood who was the star player and coach of Tech's 1892 team.
 Fort McPherson had beaten the Techs 4–0 in a scrimmage a few weeks earlier and had practiced with Tech throughout the season.
 Fort McPherson was the heavier team.
 In preparation for the game, Georgia Tech brought in new players including Ernest Nourse, a veteran of the 1893 team.